Lookup Table: Motor & Prop Sizes, KV, LiPo Cell Count, and Weight for FPV Drone Builds

 This lookup table is designed to help those building a new FPV drone who may be unsure about the ideal motor and propeller combinations.
 It’s important to note that this isn’t an exhaustive list, but rather a collection of popular and successful examples for different prop sizes and LiPo cell counts.

-I’ve tried to include as many examples as possible, but if you find something missing, please share your input in the comments below.
+I’ve tried to include as many examples as possible, new motor and propeller combinations are regularly being updated, but if you find something missing, please share in the comments below.
 Your feedback is invaluable in making this resource even better for fellow FPV drone enthusiasts.

 Prop SizeClassCell CountMotor SizeMotor KVLiPo Battery mAhDry Weight